 Evil abounds in the world today.
-Natural evil, that caused by the ground shaking or storms ravaging, is constant.
+Natural evil, suffering that is caused by the ground shaking or storms ravaging, is constant.
 And moral evil, the things we do to each other, seems to be a way of life.
 But how come evil exists in the world today?
 Could not God put an end to it?
 This is commonly known as the problem of evil.

 This problem of evil is one that has troubled and challenged believers for a long time.
 If God is truly omnipotent, omniscient, and loving, surely he could produce a world where evil does not exist.
 And yet he did not.
 Could it be that he is not all-powerful?
 Or not all-knowing?
 Or maybe he is not as loving as we have been led to believe.
 Unless . . . maybe . . .
 God is indeed all of that, but he has a purpose in allowing evil to exist in our world.

 There have been many attempts over the ages to answer the problem of evil.
 Some use it as an argument against the existence of God; at least God as described in the Bible.
-On the other hand, some use it as a proof for the existence of God.
-That we accept that there is such a thing as absolute evil, would seem to point to an absolute moral standard, which in turn points to a moral lawgiver, to God.
+On the other hand, some use it as proof of the existence of God.
+That we accept that there is such a thing as absolute evil, would seem to point to an absolute moral standard, which in turn points to a moral lawgiver, God.

 A Possible Answer

 I do indeed believe that God has a purpose for allowing evil in the world.
 And it is not just because of humanities fall.
 That is not to minimize the fall and its introduction of sin into the world.
 But I believe there is another answer to the problem as well.
 An answer that would be true even without the fall.

 What does suffering in this world to do us?
 While you might derive many different answers, there is one in particular that helps me in understanding the reason suffering is allowed in this world.
 Suffering makes me yearn for something better.